Five Concert Tickets Worth Gifting (and Re-Gifting) This Week

 - San Francisco's Best Concert Offerings of the Week, Thanksgiving Edition

-- Five Can't-Miss Bay Area Concerts This Week
+- Five Must-See Concerts in the Bay Area This Week

 - Five Can't Miss Concerts This Week on the SF Music Scene